What Drives Us

 What do we do?

 We run programs that bring together governments, industry and individuals to tackle social issues and allow the general public to meaningfully contribute to civic issues.
+At the moment, our programs are: Fellowship, Sandpit and Tech for Non Tech.

 Through these programs, we empower institutional entrepreneurs from academia, public sector and private sector to actively solve civic issues.
 We also ensure that members of the community that may not often be heard are represented and included.